emelle-lang/Emelle/README.md

 First, download OPAM, the OCaml package manager.

-Switch to the latest compiler vesion (4.07.0 at the time of writing):
+Switch to the latest compiler version (4.07.0 at the time of writing):

     opam switch 4.07.0